Scottie35/PikaJS/README.md

 	$('div.blue').data('snausage', 'this is some stuff');

-	Sets data attribute data-snausafe on ALL divs with class='blue'; Chainable
+	Sets data attribute data-snausafe on ALL divs with class='blue'; Chainable;
+	For multiple elements, use .each

 ### Animations and fun effects: